Sleep Disorder Center in Rego Park, New York

 Undergo Comprehensive Testing at Our Facility

-At Vector Sleep Clinic, we offer a range of tests to identify the root cause of your sleep problems.
+At Vector Sleep Diagnostic Center, we offer a range of sleeping disorder tests to identify the root cause of your sleep problems.

 Develop a Personalized Treatment Plan with Our Team

-Once we have diagnosed your sleep disorder, our sleep specialists will work with you to create a personalized treatment plan.
+Once we have diagnosed your sleep disorder, our sleep specialists at sleep diagnostic center will work with you to create a personalized treatment plan.
 This could involve lifestyle changes, therapy, medication, or a combination of these.

 Develop a personalized treatment plan with our team develop a personalized treatment plan with our team -